If you’re a hunter or outfitter searching for one of 2023’s best hunting tents, you’ve come to the right place.

 I mainly hunt in Colorado at elevations of 9,000 feet or higher.
-Snow can fall as early as the first week of September, and the weather can turn in an instant, so I always camp in a four-season tent.
+Snow can fall as early as the first week of September, and the weather can turn instantly, so I always camp in a four-season tent.
 The added protection is worth the extra weight in my pack.

 But if I were to travel to Arizona for an early-season hunt, I’d pack a three-season tent.
 Since I’d be camping in relatively milder conditions, I wouldn’t need the extra strength and insulation that a four-season tent offers; it would be overkill.